 At Weglot, we constantly carry out performance tests on the leading machine providers: DeepL, Google Translate, Microsoft/Bing Translate and Yandex (alongside other platforms), in all language pairs, to make sure that we’re delivering the most up-to-date, natural translations to our users.

 Secondly, and importantly, translation is only one part of the website localization process.
 Weglot also handles how you actually display those translations.
 Plus, those translations can also be manually edited so you never have to rely fully on machine translation providers.
 Google Translate is a machine translation provider and that’s about it.

 Machines can’t think

 Whilst it’s true that machines can’t think (not yet anyway 👀) what they can do is learn.
 Machine translation providers, such as Google, DeepL and Microsoft are powered by large amounts of data.

 What that means they can leverage the millions of interactions and conversations happening on their platforms in hundreds of languages, daily.

 They provide translation based on real conversations instead of pre-input dictionaries.
-Of course the dictionaries still serve their purpose, but it’s the learning from bilingual texts that’s helping them get the nuances of human language.
+Of course, the dictionaries still serve their purpose, but it’s the learning from bilingual texts that are helping them get the nuances of human language.